WhiteheadDesign/E3-Extender/README.md

 # E3-Extender
-A basic Elextronics Extender For The Ender 3
+A basic Electronics Extender For The Ender 3